Policy

 system is also referred to as ISO.

-entity, or public or private program that is or may be liable to make payments
+or private entity, or public or private program that is or may be liable to

-to a person without regard to any statutory duty contained in this chapter or
+make payments to a person without regard to any statutory duty contained in

 1. It is the